Corporal punishment: Antiquity

 Robert McCole Wilson argues that, "Probably this attitude comes, at least in part, from the desire in the patriarchal society for the elder to maintain his authority, where that authority was the main agent for social stability.
-But these are the words that not only justified the use of physical punishment on children for over a thousand years in Christian communities, but ordered it to be used.
+But these are the words that not only justified the use of physical punishment on children for over a thousand years in Christian communities, but also ordered it to be used.
 The words were accepted with but few exceptions; it is only in the last two hundred years that there has been a growing body of opinion that differed.
 Curiously, the gentleness of Christ towards children (Mark, X) was usually ignored".

-Corporal punishment was practiced in Egypt, China, Greece, and Rome in order to maintain judicial and educational discipline.
+Corporal punishment was practised in Egypt, China, Greece, and Rome to maintain judicial and educational discipline.
 Disfigured Egyptian criminals were exiled to Tjaru and Rhinocorura on the Sinai border, a region whose name meant "cut-off noses."
 Corporal punishment was prescribed in ancient Israel, but it was limited to 40 lashes.
-In China, some criminals were also disfigured but other criminals were tattooed.
+In China, some criminals were also disfigured, but other criminals were tattooed.
 Some states gained a reputation for their cruel use of such punishments; Sparta, in particular, used them as part of a disciplinary regime which was designed to increase willpower and physical strength.
 Although the Spartan example was extreme, corporal punishment was possibly the most frequent type of punishment.
 In the Roman Empire, the maximum penalty which a Roman citizen could receive under the law was 40 "lashes" or 40 "strokes" with a whip which was applied to the back and shoulders, or 40 lashes or strokes with the "fasces" (similar to a birch rod, but consisting of 8–10 lengths of willow rather than birch) which were applied to the buttocks.
 Such punishments could draw blood, and they were frequently inflicted in public.